ziming/laravel-myinfo-sg/README.md

 - `MYINFO_V6_PUBLIC_JWKS` should be the matching public JWKS registered with Singpass.
 - `MYINFO_V6_CHOSEN_JWKS_SIG_KID` should point at the signing key used for client assertions.
 - The package generates a fresh ephemeral DPoP key per auth session automatically.
 You do not configure the DPoP key in `.env`.
+- Authorization transactions are stored in the user's Laravel session under `transaction_session_key` and expire after `transaction_ttl_seconds` (600 seconds by default).

 ## Installation (v3 instructions)